Jul 22, 2015

 1.2.3. [publications of the banns] I united them on 4 September.
 The groom is an Ethiopian black man, but beautiful.

 How did a black drummer in the I. & R. military in Vienna make the acquaintance of a girl from Upper Austria?
-Elisabeth Keyblinger was born on 8 February 1640 in Steyr, daughter of the master baker Andreas Keyblinger and his wife Christina.
+Elisabeth Keyblinger was born on 8 February 1640, in Steyr, daughter of the master baker Andreas Keyblinger and his wife Christina.

 The entry concerning the baptism of Elisabeth Keyblinger.
 In the records of the Steyr Stadtpfarre.
 Andreas Keyblinger's name also appears as "Ghoblinger" and "Khäblinger" (Steyr, Stadtpfarre, Tom 1, 443).

 Around 1650, Elisabeth's family moved to Vienna where Andreas Keyblinger established a bakery in the suburb of Neustift.
 He might well have supplied the army with baked goods which brought his daughter into contact with her future husband, the tympanist from Africa.
 The presence of Elisabeth Keyblinger's family in Neustift is well-documented.
 On 19 June 1667, her brother Andreas Keyblinger (b.
-30 November 1641 in Steyr [Stadtpfarre, Tom.
-1, 488]) got married at St. Ulrich's Church (St. Ulrich, Tom.
+30 Nov 1641 in Steyr [Stadtpfarre, Tom.
+1, 488]) married at St. Ulrich (St. Ulrich, Tom.
 2, fol.
 108v, and A-Wd, Tom.
 23, fol.
 268r).
 On 11 September 1652, Elisabeth Keyblinger's father died in Neustift and was buried on the following day in the St. Ulrich parish cemetery.

-To keep the bakery going, on 18 January 1653, Andreas Keyblinger's widow Christina married the "beckhenjung" (apprentice baker) Christoph Loder from Gleisdorf in Styria.
+To keep the bakery going, on 18 January 1653, Andreas Keyblinger's widow Christina married the "beckh[en]jung" (apprentice baker) Christoph Loder from Gleisdorf in Styria.

 I have not tried to figure out how the drummer Ferdinand Christian Ali and his family fared after 1661.
 This might be an interesting topic of research for other historians.
 I just wanted to show how, in the seventeenth century, the Austrian military was eager to make use of the skills of an African musician.